vasilenka/madams/README.md

 ```

 ### Update single user data
-To update single user data, send `PATCH` request to `/users/:id` with `id` is the requested user id as request parameter.
+To update single user data, send `PATCH` request to `/users/:userId` with `userId` is the requested user id as request parameter.
 ```
-PATCH /users/:id
+PATCH /users/:userId
 ```
 You can send any of the following values as `JSON` to the endpoint:
 ```